Ato123/Doral-MAO/README.md

 # Doral MAO Leaderboards
 Here you can find the rankings for each student based off of their practice performance.
-<br>For overall leaderboard, ranking is determined by students' T-scores.
+<br><br>For overall leaderboard, ranking is determined by students' T-scores.
-<br>For last practice leaderboard, ranking is determined by FAMAT score (nats style -- 0 points for wrong answers, 1 point for blank, and 5 points for right answers)
+<br><br>For last practice leaderboard, ranking is determined by FAMAT score
+<br>(nats style -- 0 points for wrong answers, 1 point for blank, and 5 points for right answers)

 ## Overall
 <details>